 Consolidating high-interest credit card debt with a debt consolidation loan, for example, can save you anywhere from a few percentage points of interest to 10% or more and as we’ve shown throughout this article, a few percentage points can translate to a lot of savings in the long term.

 Personal loans or lines of credit typically have much lower interest rates than a credit card.
 If you are able to qualify for one of these loans, you can use the proceeds to pay off your credit card balance.

 You’ll still need to repay the loan and the interest on the loan is part of that repayment.
 The amount of your debt will be the same but the interest charges on the loan will be far less which means that over the life of the loan you can save hundreds, or thousands of dollars then if you kept the same balance on your credit card.

-Often, many Canadians find it hard to qualify for a personal loan or a secured loan.
+Many Canadians can qualify for a personal loan or a secured loan.
 This is especially true with traditional banks and lenders.
-They often have fairly high credit score requirements that you have to meet in order to qualify and many Canadians who have large credit card balances or a lot of debt also have less-than-perfect credit scores.
+However they often have fairly high credit score requirements that you have to meet in order to qualify.

-However, short-term loans from alternative lenders can be a perfect solution.
-Online lenders like iCASH offer short-term loans that you can repay over next several pay periods.
+short term loans from alternative lenders can be a perfect solution.
+Online lenders offer loans that you can repay over several pay periods.
 This can get you the cash you need today.

-iCASH offers short-term or cash advance loans with no minimum credit score requirements.
-The entire lending process takes less than an hour from the start of the application to getting your funds.
-There are no document requirements, no office visits and the services are available online any day of the year 24 / 7 because we never close.
+We offer loans where approval process takes less than an hour from the start of the application to getting your funds.
+There are no document requirements, no office visits and the services are available any day of the year 24 / 7 because we never close.

 This can be a great solution when you’re stuck and do not wish to take on more credit card debt.

-To learn more about iCASH and payday advance loans, visit https://www.icash.ca.
+To learn more about iCASH loans, visit https://www.icash.ca.